Pour leaders créatifs

 It’s not a personal failure.
 It’s a system.

-When someone becomes very good at what they do, the system around them has an interest in keeping them there.
+When someone becomes very good in their field, the system around them has an incentive to keep them there.
 Not out of malice.
 Out of efficiency.

 The Competency Trap

-The more competent you are, the more you’re useful exactly where you are.
-Mastery becomes a soft prison.
+The more competent you are, the more useful you are exactly where you are.
+Mastery becomes a gentle prison.

 Levitt & March, 1988